i-agrawal/machine-learning/README.md

       And that is what machine learning is all about.
       We give the computer experience and have it learn to do something.

-      There are two types of learning, supervised and unsupervised.
+      Now there are two main ways we can get our computer to learn:

+        Supervised Learning - Given examples with their outcome the computer must learn to predict
+                              the outcome.

+        Unsupervised Learning - Given examples without the outcome the computer must give us some
+                                information about them.

-      For supervised, Lets say we are asked to predict the height of a ten year old and we are given the following graph.
+      As an example for supervised learning, lets say we are asked to predict what the height of a ten year old girl is.
+        And we are given the following

+                             Female height vs. age
         height (in)
             │
          80 │                                                     x